alienwow/moonlight/README.md

 ## Introduction

-Moonlight is copied from Erda, but unlike Erda, Moonlight is based on a plug-in design, allowing users to assemble the required functions according to their own usage scenarios.
+Moonlight is forked from Erda, but unlike Erda, Moonlight is based on a plug-in design, allowing users to assemble the required functions according to their own usage scenarios.
 Thanks again for Erda team.

 ## Quick Start